ohscar/rmalloc/doc/paper/jeff.rst

   + locked/unlocked objects (based on heuristics, Steve)

 To get started with my allocator, I started implementing a buddy allocator.
 Along with it, I developed tests using
 <LINK: Google Test Library> to make sure no regressions were introduced during development.

-TOOD: a lot more about how the tests were designed, what type of bugs they picked up and how useful they were.
+More on that later.

 During the development, it quickly became apparent that the internal data structures of the allocator must match the buddy allocator memory layout closely.
 Picking the wrong data structure for storing the block list made the merge-block